-As a result, efforts in which I am deeply involved in America and worldwide have chosen to focus on first: building a community climate that places the highest priority on Jewish education and second: bringing into this work outstanding peopic.
-It is people who will build lewish continuity.
-It is a combination of ereat ideas and inspired lay leaders, scholars and educators that will change the trend lines.
+As a result, efforts in which I am deeply involved in America and worldwide have chosen to focus on first: building a community climate that places the highest priority on Jewish education and, second: bringing into this work outstanding people.
+It is people who will build Jewish continuity.
+It is a combination of great ideas and inspired lay leaders, scholars and educators that will change the trend lines.

-We are challenged to build leviob contimuity in a "climate of freedom."
-In alconing our lives to Jewish education, we are proclaiming that it is not the enemy outside that with keep us together, but shared values and experiences that give meaning to Jewish life.
+We are challenged to build Jewish continuity in a "climate of freedom," In devoting our lives to Jewish education, we are proclaiming that it is not the enemy outside that will keep us together, but shared values and experiences that give meaning to Jewish life.

-Morton L. frlanded, a Cleveland businessman and philanthropist, is the founding chairman of the Council of Initiatives in Lewish Education.
-These remarks were presented at a recent Hebrew University buncheon in Jerustalem, where he was honored.
+Morton L. Mandel, a Cleveland businessman and philanthropist, is the founding chairman of the Council of Initiatives in Jewish Education.
+These remarks were presented at a recent Hebrew University luncheon in Jerusalem, where he was hon-